Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 It may be difficult to get the work done after you have moved in.

-You will usually have to contact the letting agent to sort out repairs after you move in.
+Check if you have to contact the letting agent or the landlord to sort out repairs after you move in.

 Fees and charges